JColalillo/Spatial-Analysis-Final/README.md

 ![Nearest Neighbor Data](https://github.com/JColalillo/Spatial-Analysis-Final/blob/main/NearestNeighborWildfire.png?raw=true)

-# Descriptive Statistics Using Kernel Density Estimates (KDE)
+# Descriptive Spatial Statistics Using Kernel Density Estimates (KDE)
 In this section we will complete descriptive statistics using KDE.
 KDE creates a surface that highlights areas of higher or lower concentration of event occurences, in this case wildfires.
 It estimates the probability of density of a dataset and visualizes it on a continous surface instead of points.
 It gives higher values to area with more events and uses a bandwidth to determine a radius of how far to smooth the values.
 The scale on this map shows relative density.
 As you can see the South East of the province has the highest density of fires but there are other notable clusters around the province.
 We can also note that the northern areas of the province have significantly lower fire density.